- [Standard half-size 80/40-10 mtr configuration]

 Figure 8: The Zepp antenna with tuning capacitor and unfolded transmission-line section

 There are several commercial suppliers of end-fed antennas (e.g., ref.
-1, 2A/B/C).
-But the design is simple enough for home-building at a (much) lower cost.
+1, 2A/B/C/D).
+But the design is simple enough for home-building at a (much) lower cost (though the QRP end-fed transformer of ref.
+2D is quite reasonable).

 NOTE: I have not completed measuring, tuning, and experimenting/playing with this type of antenna yet.
 So the discussion below is basically my current lab notes, and I cannot make any final conclusions yet.
 Also, at my location, I cannot install the antenna high enough (nor far away enough from the building), to get a low radiation angle for DX.
 To be continued...